Winner (2003 film): Release and reception

-The film was released on 27 September 2003.
-Malini Mannath of Chennai Online wrote, "It's a typical Sunder C film, one of his more enjoyable ones, with the right dose of action, sentiment, romance and humour, all weaved into a single film that is engaging and with not many lagging moments.
+The film released on 27 September 2003 to positive reviews.
+Chennai Online wrote "It's a typical Sunder C film, one of his more enjoyable ones, with the right dose of action, sentiment, romance and humour, all weaved into a single film that is engaging and with not many lagging moments.
 The film makes no pretensions of being a classy affair, but nevertheless it is wholesome entertainment for the entire family.
 The highlight is the humour generated by the comedy track".
-Visual Dasan of Kalki called Vadivelu as man of the match while also praising Rathod's acting and Prashanth's action.
-Malathi Rangarajan of The Hindu wrote, "It is a typical Sundar C. brand entertainer [...] with comedy, stunts, romance and sentiment thrown in to make the product racy [...]
-So naturally don't expect too much of logic in the story or plausibility in the narration".
+A critic noted "It is a typical Sundar C. brand entertainer with comedy, stunts, romance and sentiment thrown in to make the product racy", concluding it was set to be a "box office winner".
+Another critic also noted "Vadivelu’s comedy is the highlight of the film.
+He has given a consistent performance in the film".
+Visual Dasan of Kalki called Vadivelu as man of the match while also praising Kiran's acting and Prashanth's action.

-Post-release
+Post-release, the film's producer Ramachandran complained of the treatment he was given by Prashanth and his father during the making of the film.
+He claimed that the pair demanded extra salary and had initially insisted that the team cast Kareena Kapoor in the lead role.
+In 2010, the producer spoke of his bankruptcy and blamed Prashanth for his role in the losses he suffered.

-Post-release, the film's producer Ramachandran criticised Prashanth for his alleged unprofessional behaviour during production.
-He claimed that the actor insisted on hiring Agarwal and she was paid more than the budget allocated by the producer just for the lead actress, but Prashanth after a point unceremoniously demanded her removal, and himself often did not show up for filming according to the agreed schedule.
-Ramachandran alleged that Prashanth was upset that Vadivelu's role had more scope than his own, hence he refused to let the film be completed and released within the planned time.
-He blamed Prashanth for the cost overruns, and said he was forced to sell the film at a low price to distributors.
-Despite this, he adopted the name "Winner" Ramachandran as an homage to the film.
-Vadivelu's association in the film titled 'Varuthapadatha Valibar Sangam' became popular, and was used as the title for a 2013 film.
+Vadivelu's association in the film was titled as 'Varuthapadatha Valibar Sangam', became very famous and it was modified to be used as the title for the 2013 Ponram and Sivakarthikeyan film as Varuthapadatha Valibar Sangam.